Global climate modelling

 Eden, J.M., Widmann, M. and Smith, R. MOS correction and downscaling of simulated precipitation during the last millennium (in preparation).

 Eden, J.M., Widmann, M., Maraun, D. and Vrac, M. Comparison of GCM- and RCM-simulated precipitation following stochastic postprocessing, Journal of Geophysical Research - Atmospheres (submitted).

-Wong, G., Maraun, D., Vrac, M., Widmann, M., Eden, J.M. and Kent, T. Stochastic model output statistics for bias correcting and downscaling precipitation including extremes, Journal of Climate (submitted).
+Wong, G., Maraun, D., Vrac, M., Widmann, M., Eden, J.M. and Kent, T. Stochastic model output statistics for bias correcting and downscaling precipitation including extremes, Journal of Climate (in press).